 How are animals cloned?

-The cloning process usually involves removing the genetic information, known as DNA, from a cell taken from one animal, and placing this into an unfertilised egg that has had its own DNA removed.
-This egg is then artificially stimulated to start developing into an embryo and placed into a surrogate mother, who will eventually give birth to it.
+The cloning process usually involves removing genetic information, known as DNA, from a cell taken from one animal and placing this into an unfertilised egg that has had its own DNA removed.
+This egg is then artificially stimulated to start developing into an embryo and placed into a surrogate mother.
 See our simple graphic: The cloning process (PDF 82.8KB)

 - The first cloned mammal successfully produced using a cell taken from another animal was ‘Dolly the sheep’ - born in 1996.

 - The growing list of species to have now been cloned includes mice, pigs, goats, dogs, cats, horses and mules.

 - Fewer than five per cent of cloned embryos usually survive to birth.